morris/nito/README.md

 		- Called when mounting a component
 		- `env` is used to pass constant references, e.g. the app/store/controller or a parent component
 		- Define event handlers here
-		- Optional, defaults to noop
+		- Optional
 	- `update()`
 		- Updates the component
 		- Has to be called explicitly (except for components rendered with `loop`/`nest`)
 		- Use `this.data` to update the component
-		- Optional, defaults to noop
+		- Optional
 	- `unmount()`
 		- Called when unmounting a component
+		- Optional
 	- `identify( item )`
 		- Generates keys from items in `loop`
 		- Keys are used for component reconciliation